 Résumés should start with your name, address, email, and phone numbers.
 Include your education, accomplishments, and related experience.
 List unique talents or specialized skills in hot demand, like those related to computers.

-- Objective.
-Write one line stating your career direction and the job title you seek.
+- Objective: Write one line stating your career direction and the job title you seek.
 It will direct your résumé to the proper department and provide a key to interpreting the contents.
-This statement will be of greater strategic value if you have a specific focus or are in the midst of a career change rather than if you are just starting out and unsure of your career path.
+This statement will be of greater strategic value if you have a specific focus or are in the midst of a career change rather than if you're just starting out and unsure of your career path.

-- Education.
-List schools, years attended, graduation dates, degrees, majors or concentrations, and awards.
+- Education: List schools, years attended, graduation dates, degrees, majors or concentrations, and awards.
 Highlight a master's thesis topic or academic honors.
 Put your most recent or most impressive educational achievement first.
-If it is not your highest degree, leave out high school unless it's extraordinary.
+If it's not your highest degree, leave out high school unless it's extraordinary.

 Use discretion beyond the basics

 Include a personal summary to provide a concise rundown of your career, particularly if you're an established executive or have an array of job experiences.
 Highlight volunteer work or memberships in nonprofits if you're applying for a related position.
 Include a brief section on your hobbies to present a more complete and interesting picture, although you run a risk that the information could prejudice your résumé.
 Leave out overtly personal data, salary information, or negatives like health or legal problems.